byui-cse/cse450-course/source/ice/grain/index.md

 body-class: index-page
 ---

-## Module ICE - Raisins
+## Module ICE - Grain Kernels

 This activity will be completed individually.
 This will give you a chance to use the skills you've gained throughout the semester.
 You have the class period to complete this challenge.

 ## Task

-You will be predicting the class of raisin (Kecimen or Besni).
+You will be predicting the class of grain (Osmancik and Cammeo).
 Make sure you keep the predictions in order when you submit them.

 Save your answers as a csv with a single column and a column heading of "Class".